Israel News

 IDF reservists get called up for training every so often, with varying degrees of regularity based on their role, or to help train newly enlisted soldiers or assist with other operational roles.
 Reserve service (or "miluim" in Hebrew) of this type is technically considered voluntary since reservists are private citizens and not enlisted.
 However, many feel bound by national duty to report when called, and some even volunteer for additional reserve service as opportunity allows.

 On the other hand, in times of war or national emergency, a reservist may receive a draft order to report for duty, which is legally mandatory - failing to report when called may even result in imprisonment.
-Impressively, during Israel's current war, the IDF has seen an over 100% report rate by reservists!
+Impressively, at the beginning of Israel's current war, the IDF saw an over 100% report rate by reservists!

 Outside of wartime, Israelis who are part of the IDF reserve forces are regular civilians with jobs, families, and normal lives.